Glendale Workplace Discrimination Lawyer

 Every employee in every industry in California has several rights, and employers must uphold these rights in all interactions with their employees.
 While some employers may attempt to disguise harassing behavior and discriminatory actions with various excuses, seasoned Glendale employment attorneys can see through these flimsy justifications and help their clients secure accountability for their adverse experiences.

-What Is Disability Discrimination at Work?
+Q: What Is Disability Discrimination at Work?

-Disability discrimination in the workplace can take on many forms.
+A: Disability discrimination in the workplace can take on many forms.
 This could be something like refusing to provide a wheelchair-accessible ramp, harassment over a disability, or even wrongful termination.

 For example, an employee with mobility issue requires an extra amount of time to move around between workspaces.
 The employer chooses to terminate them, citing lateness despite a known mobility issue.
 This is wrongful termination.
 Workers have civil rights, and whether it’s wrongful termination, workplace discrimination, or harassment, they deserve to have those rights protected.

-Is it Hard to Prove Discrimination at Work?
+Q: Is it Hard to Prove Discrimination at Work?

-Generally speaking, yes, it can be difficult to prove discrimination at work.
+A: Generally speaking, yes, it can be difficult to prove discrimination at work.
 This is for a number of reasons.
 When harassment or discrimination occurs, from an outside perspective, it can be hard to determine whether something negative objectively occurred or if it is simply a matter of hurt feelings.
 When building your case, it’s crucial to attempt to be as objective as possible, even if your employer hurt you deeply.

 Success with any workplace harassment or employee discrimination claim often hinges on clear evidence that shows the truth of the matter in question.
-For example, if you believe your employer fired you for a discriminatory reason but they try to use California’s at-will employment law as justification, your attorney may help you secure evidence and testimony from your co-workers who may have overheard your employer state their true intentions behind your firing.
-Ultimately, there are typically several possible ways to approach a problematic employment dispute, and the right attorney handling your case is likely to make a tremendous difference in the outcome.
+For example, if you believe your employer fired you for a discriminatory reason but they try to use California’s at-will employment law as justification, your Glendale Discrimination and Harassment Lawyer may help you secure evidence and testimony from your co-workers who may have overheard your employer state their true intentions behind your firing.

-What Are Some Ways to Prove Workplace Discrimination and Harassment?
+Q: What Are Some Ways to Prove Workplace Discrimination and Harassment?

-While there are many ways to prove workplace discrimination and harassment, one of the most important ways is to gather direct evidence whenever possible.
+A: While there are many ways to prove workplace discrimination and harassment, one of the most important ways is to gather direct evidence whenever possible.
 This includes things like emails, meetings, direct conversations, and testimonies and evidence from your co-workers.
 It’s crucial to prove your case with as much direct evidence as possible, as it is what is responsible for proving absolute facts rather than just assumptions alone.

 Another way to prove workplace discrimination and harassment is to be sure to review outside factors using what is referred to as circumstantial evidence.
 Unlike direct evidence, circumstantial evidence does not necessarily prove hard facts, but it does provide more context to the direct evidence and is useful for building your case.